arboleya/coffee-toaster/README.md

 ## Creating a new App

-CoffeeToaster suggests a very simple structure for initial projects, you can<BR>
-customize it as you like.
+CoffeeToaster suggests a very simple structure for initial projects, you can customize it as you like.

 	toaster -n mynewapp